AidenKielby/Distributed-Node-System/README.md

 PCTree is an experimental, minimal distributed task runner written in C++ for Windows.
 The idea is intentionally small and educational:

 - A central host (server) sends a Python file and a function name to a connected client.
-- The client saves the file, runs the named function (no arguments), then returns the function's result (stringified) to the host.
+- The client saves the file, runs the named function (allows arguments, no parenthasis if no arguments in function), then returns the function's result (stringified) to the host.

 This repo includes: